 What is MPF?

 The merchandise processing fee is the U.S. Customs and Border Protection charge associated with most imports entering the United States, whether formal or informal entry.
-It’s a user fee collected designed to help process merchandise entering into the U.S. and to monitor customs and trade compliance.
+It’s a user fee collected designed to help process merchandise entering the U.S. and to monitor customs and trade compliance.